temporalio/documentation/blog/2021-07-30-temporal-tips-tricks-1.md

 Discussions about Temporal often get into very high-minded distributed systems debates, but sometimes it can be helpful to swap small tips that can have a huge impact on developer productivity!

-Here's a small collection we put together for you.
+Here's a small collection of 4 tips we put together for you.

 ## Auto-Restarting Workers